TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/Report.md

     epsilon_max_decay_to:
     Configures a minimum value the epsilon should have, regardless the decay rate.
 Actual value `0.01`

+**init_weights_variance**
+Controls the initial uniform weight variance of the last layer of actor and critic.
+Actual value #todo value+got it from solution

+**hidden_layer_1**
+The layer size of the first hidden layer of actor and critic.
+Actual value #todo value+got it from solution

+**hidden_layer_2**
+The layer size of the second hidden layer of actor and critic.
+Actual value #todo value+got it from solution

+**sigma**
+Controls the sigma of the Ohrnstein-Uhlenbeck noise.
+Actual value #todo value+got form solution

+**theta**
+Controls the theta of the Ohrnstein-Uhlenbeck noise.
+Actual value #todo value+got form solution

 #### Rewards

 The agent reaches a mean reward of 0.5 over the last 100 episodes after episode #todo.